 Click the following link:

-West Water Street can be seen along the shore, with Hallock’s 2,000 foot-long stone wall bordering it.
-Cedar St. is behind the house.
-[Cassius St., which was constructed in the 1880s–c.
-20 years after Hallock’s house was moved from its original site–today begins at Cedar St., just behind where the house is pictured.
-Note that a one-block fragment of West Water st. still exists behind the present Police Headquarters on Union Ave.–an obscure reminder of how far North the harbor once extended!]
+West Water Street can be seen along the shore [now occupied by the rail road yard], with Hallock’s 2,000 foot-long stone wall bordering it.
+Cedar St. is behind Hallock’s house.
+[Cassius St., which was constructed in the 1880s—c.
+20 years after Hallock’s house was moved from its original site—today begins at Cedar St., just behind where the house is pictured.
+Note that a one-block fragment of West Water st. still exists behind the present Police Headquarters on Union Ave.—an obscure reminder of how far north New Haven Harbor once extended!]

 Click the following link: